-Tourist Arrests in Las Vegas, Nevada - Attorney Ross Goodman
+Tourist Arrests in Las Vegas, Nevada - Goodman Defense Law

 The unique set-up of Las Vegas, a city situated in the middle of a desert that comes alive at night, is an attraction that lures millions of tourist every year.
 Described as “Sin City” by some, it’s a small wonder why people of all walks of life visit its world-renowned casinos and hotels.
 Yet even in a city as exciting as Las Vegas, laws must be observed—an idea that most travelers tend to forget.
 So if ever decided to come and visit Vegas, here are a few basic things that every traveler needs to know to prevent getting Locked Up In Vegas: